 - Staying in conversation with facilitators and/or Pod Parents about your student’s progress in Co-op classes

-- Ensuring that students are doing all assigned work to their best ability and talking with facilitators when they are unable to complete work or do their best work
+- Ensuring that students are doing all assigned work to the best of their ability and talking with facilitators when they are unable to complete work or do their best work

 - Being aware of test dates and knowing how your child performed on tests